-- Expressions defining computed columns cannot perform any computations on enclave-enabled columns using randomized encryption (even if the computations are LIKE and range comparisons).
+- Expressions defining computed columns cannot perform any computations on enclave-enabled columns using randomized encryption (even if the computations are among the supported operations listed in Confidential queries).

 - Escape characters are not supported in parameters of the LIKE operator on enclave-enabled columns using randomized encryption.

 - Queries with the LIKE operator or a comparison operator that has a query parameter using one of the following data types (that become large objects after encryption) ignore indexes and perform table scans.

 - The only supported key stores for storing enclave-enabled column master keys are Windows Certificate Store and Azure Key Vault.

 - Importing/exporting databases containing enclave-enabled keys is not supported.

 - To trigger an in-place cryptographic operation via